 How do you convey the feeling of a Saturday morning through pictures of coffee?
-Using natural morning light (or a good studio imitation) is a great start.
+Using natural morning light (or a good studio imitation) and a flat lay composition is a great start.
 Maybe you can include a part of a window in the background.
 It should also be high-key with lots of room to breathe.

 I’ve got a large mug of cappuccino.
 This one’s easy.
 Get your coffee.
 Get something with your coffee to call it breakfast—a doughnut, a croissant, or maybe a bowl of cookies.

 Also, where are you having your morning coffee?
 In bed?
 In a sunlit kitchen?
 On a balcony?
 In a coffee shop with huge windows?
 You name it.

 I’ve got time to be lazy.
 Good, but what does it mean visually?
 What are you going to do with your weekend?
 Will you spend it reading?

 Or will you decide to practice drawing and paint a watercolour sketch right inside your favourite coffee shop?
 Will you just look at the sky from your balcony counting clouds?